jorants/ubertooth/README.md

 Ubertooth
 =========

+**NOTE** This version incorperates https://github.com/dor-zusman/ubertooth to allow larger BTLE advertisements (and fixes a small bug in that code).
+It also allows for the setting of transmission strenght and changes the advertisement type to ADV_NONCONN_IND.

 Project Ubertooth is an open source wireless development platform suitable for Bluetooth experimentation.
 Ubertooth ships with a capable BLE (Bluetooth Smart) sniffer and can sniff some data from Basic Rate